-Most of our courses are taught online via Blackboard Collaborate.
+Online courses are taught via Blackboard Collaborate, in the online learning environment of the UG.
 Read here everything you can expect from an online language course.

 On-site courses will be held as much as possible in the University buildings in the city centre of Groningen.
 However, sometimes we have to use different locations due to a lack of available rooms.
 Locations may also change for part of the course period.
 As room timetables are always announced very late, we will not be able to inform you of where your course will take place until less than a week before the start of the course.
 Here is an overview of the various course locations: